 I can restore your vintage vacuum tube radio.
 If you have a family heirloom or you just want your vintage radio restored, I can help you get it working again.

 A restoration is different than just a radio repair.
 A repair will only replace components that have failed in order to get the radio to play.
 A restoration will replace capacitors that are prone to failure and update the electronics so the radio will be reliable and play for many years.
-If the capacitors have not failed yet, they will most likely fail in the future.
 Restoration consists of replacement of all failed components, and those prone to failure.

 Standard electronic restoration:

-Replace all electrolytic capacitors.
-Humming in a vintage radio is usually caused by the failure of the power supply filter electrolytic capacitors.
+Replace power supply electrolytic capacitors.
+Humming in a vintage radio is usually caused by the failure of the power supply filter capacitors.

-Replace all wax/paper capacitors.
-These are prone to failure and should all be replaced with modern equivalents to improve reliability.
+Replace wax/paper capacitors.
+These are replaced with modern equivalents to improve reliability.
+Condenser block capacitors and capacitors built into components or a sub-chassis will cost additional.

-Replace out of spec resistors.
+Replace out of spec resistors as necessary for proper radio operation.
 Over time the values of the resistors change enough to affect the overall performance of the radio.

 Rebuild Bakelite capacitor(s).
-One capacitor in many radios is connected across the 115-volt line and provides RF filtering.
+One capacitor in many radios is connected across the 115-volt AC line and provides RF filtering.
 These capacitors are potentially unsafe and should be replaced.
+Radios with extensive bakelite capacitors will cost additional.

 Install in line-fuse.
 This provides protection to the radio if something should short out or draw too much current.